chromium/codesearch-py/README.md

 Chromium CodeSearch Library
 ===========================

+**ARCHIVED: As of August 30, 20201 this repository is archived.
+The service end-point that this library depended on has been turned down, and as a consequence this library is no longer functional.**

 The `codesearch` Python library provides an interface for talking to the Chromium CodeSearch backend at https://cs.chromium.org/